asturias.com

 Beyond the existing typologies in the Iberian Peninsula, aerial granaries are found all over the world on feet that are, in whole or in part, morphologically related to the granary, such as the Norwegian stabur, the Swedish Hebrew, the Polish sol'ek or the Serbian kukuruzniak… there are numerous examples.

-The consolidation of the granary as a typology will take place from the changes resulting from the introduction of the cultivation of corn in the seventeenth century, especially in Galicia and Asturias.
+The consolidation of the granary as a typology will take place from these changes resulting from the introduction of the corn cultivation, especially in Galicia and Asturias.

 Currently the granaries serve other tasks, or none in particular.
 Only on the outside it is appreciated that they still fulfill the function for which they were created, and it is not uncommon to see them adorned with onions, garlic and other less perishable garden products.
 In this sense, the current refrigerators and freezers have relegated the hórreo to an almost romantic role.